NTracey/Born2beRoot/README.md

 ### Several reasons to use VMs:

-Because the software is separate from the physical host computer, users can run multiple OS instances on a single piece of hardware, saving a company time, management costs and physical space.

-Furthermore, VMs can support legacy apps, reducing or eliminating the need and cost of migrating an older app to an updated or different operating system.

 - **Server consolidation:**

     Virtualizing servers allows for better utilization of physical resources by running multiple virtual servers on a single physical server, reducing the need for additional hardware.